XinyeeElaine/Elaine_Portfolio/README.md

 **© 2026 Elaine Pang Xin Yee.
 All rights reserved.**

-This is a personal project and is **not** open source.
-No license is granted.

-The source code, design, written copy, illustrations, and all other assets in this repository are my own work.
-You may view and read the code for reference or learning.
-You may **not** copy, reuse, modify, redistribute, republish, or use any part of it — in whole or in part, commercially or otherwise — without my written permission.

-Third-party dependencies (React, Vite, and anything in `package.json`) remain under their own respective licenses.

-Want to use something here?
+Personal project, **not** open source — no license granted.
+Code and assets are my own; view them for reference, but no copying, reuse, or redistribution without written permission.
+Third-party dependencies keep their own licenses.
+Want to use something?
 [Ask me](https://sillycookie.me/#contact).

 <div align="center">
 <br />